ritikparmar9166/Internal_transfer_system/README.md

 ## Notes

-- Uses pessimistic locking to handle concurrent transfers
+- Uses pessimistic locking to handle concurrent transfers between accounts
 - Amounts stored with 5 decimal precision
-- Tables are auto-created by Hibernate on startup
+- Tables are auto-created by Hibernate on start of the project
-- No auth implemented (as per requirements)

 ## Troubleshooting

 If postgres connection fails, check that:
 - Database exists and postgres is running
 - Username/password in application.properties are correct
-- Port 5432 is accessible
+- Port 5432 is accessable

 If port 8080 is already taken, change it in application.properties: `server.port=8081`